Carolina Band: The World War II years (to 1945)

 Still under the direction of Olson, the band began to increasingly take on the appearance and the sound of a marching band.
 Olson's band were of the first to wear uniforms in the school colors and he offered participating students instruments for use in the band.
 Band membership totaled around 50 members.

 Additionally, as the United States was engaged in the second world war, many members were lost from the university and the band to active duty requirements for World War II.
-In 1941, the formerly all-male band changed its policies to allow females into its members.
+In 1941, the formerly all-male band changed its policies to allow women into its membership.
 The first female members only served as majorettes.
 Later, female members assumed positions as marching members of the band.

 After World War II & the 1950s

 After World War II, the band began to develop more as a "show" band, with more elaborate pre-game and halftime shows.
 There were four different directors between 1946 and 1959.